THE ELITE CAREER BLOG

 Bridging this gap means writing their resume a little differently than, say, your own… since you’ve probably got a couple of decades of professional experience to talk about!
 You’ll have to think outside the box about what counts as “work” experience.

-To make it super easy for you, I’ve created a basic layout for a teen’s resume below.
+To make it super easy for you, I’ve created a mock up of basic layout for a teen’s resume below.
 I’ll walk you through it with instructions on what to write under each heading.

 Contact details at the top